 Anirudh likes to think of awesome ideas, and build them as well.
-I am a self-learnt designer, carpenter, USB sniffner, and photographer(not in the purist form).
-I also have a thing for reptiles and stuff that crawls.
+I am a self-learnt designer, carpenter, USB sniffner.
+I also have a thing for magic.
+Why magic?

-I work at the Fluid Interfaces Group at MIT Media Lab.
-Interdisciplinary research lab at Massachusetts Institute of Technology advised by Pattie Maes.
+I work at the Fluid Interfaces Group at MIT Media Lab, interdisciplinary research group at Massachusetts Institute of Technology advised by Pattie Maes.
 My present area of academic research is ‘ 2D/3D augmentation using transparent displays’.

 I co-founded Ducere in 2011 to make intelligent/sensorial assistive devices for the visually impaired.
 Ducere means ‘to lead’ in latin.
 And got MIT TR35 India ‘Innovator of the year’ award for the same.

-My research papers are accessible on this page(CHI, SIGGRAPH ASIA, ICMI, IHCI).
+My research papers are accessible on this page(CHI, SIGGRAPH ASIA, ICMI, UIST).

 I am also awed by what FOSS and hacker culture has been capable of doing to the world in the last decade.It has paved a way so that many can participate, into research, into building their ideas, realizing dreams, and most importantly building a better world around us.
 I am one of those benefited people.

 My roots are in Rajasthan and Delhi.
 My father retired as Professor of English from University of Delhi, raised in a family of farmers in a small village in Mathura, UP.
 My environment naturally taught me to tinker, adopt new ideas, and build stuff.

-I appreciate the FOSS/tinkering spirit. i’ve talked and worked on some hands-on confs/workshops (COEP Pune ML, Apeejay Stya MIT workshop, foss.in, rajasfoss, fossgn09).
+I appreciate the FOSS/tinkering spirit. i’ve talked and worked on some hands-on confs/workshops (INKTalks, TEDxGoa, COEP Pune ML, Apeejay Stya MIT workshop, foss.in, rajasfoss, fossgn09).
 Consequently, in 2009(in our third year) my friends and me started a LinuxUserGroup in Rajasthan.
 Today LUGB is a fairly active FOSS group in North India working with several regional communities to support OLPC, cheers to all who’ve been taking it forward.